-Our estimates indicate that immediately downstream of Highway 417, the Tewin area that drains to Ramsay Creek contributes approximately 20% of the Q_2 flood flows.
+Our estimates indicate that immediately downstream of Highway 417, the Tewin area that drains to Ramsay Creek contributes approximately 18% of the $Q_2$ flood flows.
 As such, the channelized section of channel along Ramsayville Road may be susceptible to morphological changes in response to potential changes in hydrological regimes.
 Note that the lands within the straightened section of the channel are publicly owned lands belonging to the NCC.
 The occurrence and rate of channel change will be dependent on the cohesiveness of the bed and banks of the channel along this reach.
 If peak flows to Ramsay Creek from the Tewin Secondary Plan Area were expected to increase, more detailed assessment should be conducted along this reach.
 Similarly, channel reaches downstream of Russell Road would also be subject to more detailed study as the presence of potentially less cohesive paleo-floodplain sediments and irregular but well-developed meander sequences, including the presence of abandoned meanders, indicates the potential for accelerated rates of morphological change related to changes in hydrology.
 However, our current understanding is that peak flows from the Tewin Secondary Plan Area are expected to be maintained, and therefore detailed studies along this segment of Ramsay Creek are not required.

-Ramsay Creek at the Confluence of Borthwick Creek and Green's Creek (node F)
+Green's Creek at the confluence with Borthwick Creek (Node F)

-Downstream of the confluence with the Ramsay Creek tributary flowing from the Mer Bleue Bog (i.e., node E) Ramsay Creek flows 3.8 km westward through wooded and cropped land to its confluence with Green's creek which is located immediately to the northwest of the Hwy 417 interchange at Walkley Road.
-Flow contributions to this segment of Ramsay Creek come from tributaries that drain a combination of agricultural, forested, and build-up areas.
+The Mid Reach of Green's Creek begins downstream of the confluence with the Ramsay Creek tributary flowing from the Mer Bleue Bog (i.e., Node E) and flows 3.8 km westward through wooded and cropped land to its confluence with Borthwick Creek which is located immediately to the northwest of the Hwy 417 interchange at Walkley Road.
+Flow contributions to this segment of Green's Creek come from tributaries that drain a combination of agricultural, forested, and build-up areas.
 Between the beginning of this stream segment and its intersection with Hwy 417 (approximately 2.2 km downstream of the Tewin Secondary Plan Area) the channel planform is characterized by a sequence of meanders with a wavelength and amplitude of roughly 130 m and 70 m respectively.
 At one location along this segment, satellite imagery shows that the outside apex of a meander bend (Google Earth, June 2018) has been fortified with riprap.
 Approximately 900 m downstream of this location, Ramsay Creek flows through paired culverts under the westbound lanes of Hwy 417.
-From here, the creek flows under and along a hydro corridor for 1.5 km, through culverts under Walkley Road and then onto its confluence with Green's creek.
+From here, the creek flows under and along a hydro corridor for 1.5 km, through culverts under Walkley Road and then onto its confluence with Borthwick creek.

-The channel widths along this segment are much wider, owing to the combined discharge of the Ramsay Creeks, and range from 8 to 12 m with average channel slopes in the range of approximately 0.1%.
+The channel widths along this segment are much wider, owing to the combined upstream inputs from the Ramsay Creeks, and range from 8 to 12 m with average channel slopes in the range of approximately 0.1%.
 Riparian vegetation along the channel corridor is highly variable with some reaches having more than 100 m of forest cover adjacent to the channel (i.e., in woodland areas) while along other reaches there is an absence of woody vegetation.
 Along this segment the channel and floodplain are crossed by various infrastructures (i.e., railway, highway, roadways).
 The channel is situated within a partially confined valley setting with the channel incised into a paleochannel.
 The surficial geology of the channel and floodplain areas are again characterized by cohesive Champlain Sea silts and clays (OSG, 2010).
 The bed and bank substrate in the field was observed to consist of clay, silt, and sand.